nguyenkhois/build-environments/extend-templates/react-hooks-sass-react-hot-loader/README.md

 # The advance React Hooks project template
-The project template is using React hooks, React Router, SASS, Babel, BrowserSync, ESLint,... and it support also HMR ([Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/)) for both JavaScript and SCSS.
+The project template supports also HMR ([Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/)) for both JavaScript and SCSS.

 ## Main features
 * HMR ([Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/)) is activated for __both__ JS and SCSS that's why the page is not refresh whenever you make a change in your code.